 1. Vision / Product Road Map

 Almost every company has a vision statement.
 What is more rare is a vision and product road map specifically for R&D that inspires.
 Often this is more word of mouth than cemented in writing and distributed to the wider team.
-Instead many questions remain: What is the next break out technology?; What applications will fuel growth three years out?; Which new customers will be targeted?; What product families will be aided through M&A? … The vision will generate excitement and set the course of direction.
-The product road map will define specific technology, targets and scope of portfolio.
-Here are two examples to bring more clarity (both purposely kept brief):
+Instead many questions remain: What is the next break out technology?
+What applications will fuel growth three years out?
+Which new customers will be targeted?
+What product families will be aided through M&A? … The vision will generate excitement and set the course of direction.
+The product road map will define specific technology, targets and scope of the portfolio.
+Here are two examples to bring more clarity (both purposely kept brief).

 Product Road Map (broken into four categories):

-New Technology (launched 1 – 5 years) – New core technology building blocks that will fuel future growth and profitability.
+New Technology (launched 1 – 5 years) – New platform technology that will fuel future growth and profitability.

 Core Growth (current production and launched < 2 years) – Next generation product design (lower cost / improved function), proliferation of derivative products to grow with new customers.